I have an earache and my jaw hurts!

 Moist Heat Application

-Applying heat to your face can actually help in relieving the soreness of the muscles around the TMJ and give relief in pain.
+Applying heat to your face can help in relieving the soreness of the muscles around the TMJ and give relief in pain.

 Warm Saline Rinses